 Not only is it unexpectedly great branding, Traeger’s new packaging is also good for the environment.
 They eliminated all the styrofoam from their boxes and improved their supply chain efficiency without increasing costs.

-That’s where good design intersects with smart business and honest- to-goodness brand values.
+That’s where good design intersects with smart business, honest-to-goodness brand values, and authentic brand personality.

 I expect great performance out of a Traeger grill, and now, for the first time, their packaging is designed as well as their products.
 It’s what we call brand alignment, and it touches all facets of a business…